evidence-dev/evidence/sites/docs/pages/reference/markdown.md

 <PropListing
     name="title"
-    description="Changes the name of the tab, adds a header to your page, and changes the title displayed in the sidebar" />
+    description="Changes the name of the tab, the title displayed in the sidebar, adds a header to your page, and changes the breadcrumb for the page."
+/>
 <PropListing
     name="hide_title"